It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Experiments

-\subsubsection{Representation Similarity Between Teacher and Student}
+\subsubsection{Representation Similarity Between Teacher and Student.}

 To demonstrate the ability to reliably transfer the representation knowledge from the teacher to the student, we measure the angle between corresponding embedding vectors extracted by the teacher and the student.
-In particular, for each image we compute the angle by,
+For each image the angle is given by,

-In Figure \ref{fig:angle}, we show the averaged angle between the teacher and student embeddings for Standford-cars, FoodX-251 and the face IJB-C datasets.
+In Fig.~\ref{fig:angle}, we show the averaged angle between the teacher and student embeddings for Standford-cars, FoodX-251 and the face IJB-C datasets.
 The reported angle is obtained by averaging the instance angles $d(\mathbf{z}_t, \mathbf{z}_t)$ computed for all the test samples.

-Examination of Figure \ref{fig:angle} yields several observations.
+Examination of Fig.~\ref{fig:angle} yields several observations.
 First, the angle obtained by the regular KD is similar to the angle obtained in the vanilla model (between two unrelated models).
 This may arise from the fact that regular KD operates solely on the final network predictions.
 Therefore, KD does not offer any ability to transfer representational knowledge from the teacher to the student.
 Second, L2E significantly improves both the similarity between the embedding vectors of the teacher and the student and the accuracy of the student.
 Third, the TH-KD and SH-KD further improve the similarity between the embedding vectors of the student and the teacher, as well as the classification accuracy.
 Fourth, using SH-KD considerably reduces the angle between the embedding vectors of the teacher and student models, across all datasets.

-\subsubsection{TH-KD Improves Representation Quality}
+\subsubsection{TH-KD Improves Representation Quality.}

 We use the mean silhouette coefficient (MSC) score \cite{silhouettes} to measure the clustering quality of the embeddings generated by the models' backbones, in terms of intra-class variation and inter-class separability.
 Let $\mathcal{Z}$ be the set of extracted embedding vectors: $\mathcal{Z}=\{\mathbf{z}_1, ..., \mathbf{z}_N \}$, where $N$ is the number of samples.
 The MSC is defined as,